wkwiatek/blog/_posts/2016-06-27-how-to-convince-your-boss-to-use-auth0.markdown

 There are so many platforms currently that requires some form of registration to have access to.
 According to a report by [Web Hosting Buzz Survey](http://www.webhostingbuzz.com/blog/2013/03/21/whos-sharing-what/), more than 80 percent of users are bothered about creating new accounts on websites.
 So, providing social login to your apps will increase the number of registrations on your platform.

-Auth0 supports 30+ social providers: Facebook, Twitter, Google, Yahoo,Windows Live, LinkedIn, GitHub, PayPal, Amazon, vKontakte,Yandex, 37signals, Box, Salesforce, Salesforce (sandbox), Salesforce Community, Fitbit, Baidu, RenRen, Weibo, AOL, Shopify, WordPress,Dwolla, miiCard, Yammer, SoundCloud, Instagram, The City, The City (sandbox), Planning Center, Evernote, Evernote (sandbox), and Exact.
+Auth0 supports 30+ social providers: Facebook, Twitter, Google, Yahoo, Windows Live, LinkedIn, GitHub, PayPal, Amazon, vKontakte, Yandex, 37signals, Box, Salesforce, Salesforce (sandbox), Salesforce Community, Fitbit, Baidu, RenRen, Weibo, AOL, Shopify, WordPress, Dwolla, miiCard, Yammer, SoundCloud, Instagram, The City, The City (sandbox), Planning Center, Evernote, Evernote (sandbox), and Exact.
 If any of the social platform you need isn't listed here, Auth0 provides the ability to add new custom platforms.

 ### 3 - Fingerprint Authentication